 Production designer Ted Haworth went on to design the films Invasion of the Body Snatchers, The Monster that Challenged the World (1957), the splendid, but frequently overlooked cult classic Seconds (1966) and *batteries not included (1987).
 Art director Dave Milton was a Monogram stalwart who had worked on films like Revenge of the Zombies (1943, review), The Ape Man (1943, review), Return of the Ape Man (1944, review), Voodoo Man (1944, review) and The Jade Mask (1945, review).
 He later worked on The Maze (1953), World Without End and Queen of Outer Space for Allied Artists.

 The matte paintings of Mars are not necessarily realistic, but quite beautiful in all their pulpy glory.
 The matte work was overseen by industry veteran Jack Cosgrove, who did work on classics like The Bride of Frankenstein (1935, review) and Gone with the Wind (1939), and was nominated for five Oscars during his career.
 He also worked on The Invisible Ray (1935, review), Invaders from Mars (1953), Monster from Green Hell (1957) and Queen of Outer Space.
 Uncredited special effects artists were the dynamic duo of Jack Rabin and Irving Block.
 Both had worked on Rocketship X-M, and went on to collaborate on Unknown World, Invaders from Mars, World Without End, Monster from Green Hell, The Invisible Boy, Kronos (both 1957), War of the Satellites (1958), The 30 Foot Bride of Candy Rock (1959) and Behemoth the Sea Monster (1959).
 Both also worked on a number of other sci-fi films separately.
-Rabin worked on movies including The Man from Planet X, Cat-Women of the Moon (1953), Robot Monster (1953), Deathsport (1978) and Battle Beyond the Stars (1980).
+Rabin worked on movies including The Man from Planet X, Cat-Women of the Moon (1953, review), Robot Monster (1953, review), Deathsport (1978) and Battle Beyond the Stars (1980).
 Block did work on films like Captive Women (1952, review), Forbidden Planet (1956) and The Atomic Submarine (1959).